 Years ago my family started this tradition and it’s so much nicer to not have to buy a million different gifts and have to file bankruptcy (not really) as a direct result of buying Christmas gifts for everyone.

 We put every ‘family’ into a bowl and draw names.
-There’s a limit set on how much to spend and everyone sticks to it.
+There’s a limit set on how much money to spend and everyone sticks to it.

 You can either buy something that the whole family will enjoy (which we tend to do) or you can buy individual gifts for each member of the family.